heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

 As can be seen in the examples, more and more JavaScript libraries and their resources like CSS are available via http://cdnjs.com.
 Best is to check there first, especially in production cases.
 A CDN is a Content Delivery Network and in general should be fast and reliable.
 We are in the process of moving all libraries, including Heron to CDNJS so check there regularly.
-At least ExtJS, OpenLayers and Proj4JS are on CDNJS.
+At least ExtJS, OpenLayers, GeoExt and Proj4JS are on CDNJS.
+We may add Heron to CDNJS as well in the future.

 Going Further